Package pygeodesy :: Module formy

 • earth - The earth model (Datum, Ellipsoid, Ellipsoid2, a_f2Tuple or a scalar earth radius in meter).

-• name_LatLon_and_kwds - Optional, overriding name="hartzell" (str), class LatLon=None to return the intersection plus additional LatLon keyword arguments, include the datum if different and to convert from earth.
+• name_LatLon_and_kwds - Optional name="hartzell" (str), class LatLon=None to return the intersection and optionally, additional LatLon keyword arguments, include the datum if different from and to convert from earth.

 Returns: